 Catch an evening flight, arriving in Colombo early the following day.
 You’ll be taken by your driver/guide to your luxurious Dutch warehouse-style hotel, just a few miles from the airport.
 You’ll also be given a welcome pack that includes a mobile phone so you can contact your driver whenever you want him.

-Stay: One night in a garden suite at The Wallawwa.
+Stay: One night in a garden suite at The Wallawwa – bed & breakfast

 The next morning your guide will collect you for a fascinating three hour drive through picturesque countryside to Wilpattu National Park, where you’ll be staying in a traditional safari camp.
 The park is one of the largest and best established of Sri Lanka’s reserves, and features over 50 natural lakes and watering holes that attract a wide range of wildlife.
 You’ll venture out on a total of six evening and morning game drives – all the better to see elephants, leopards, buffalo, sloth bear, sambhur, spotted deer and mongoose.
 You’ll spot birds like painted storks, little cormorants, owls, terns, gulls, eagles, kites and buzzards, plus reptiles like monitor lizards, crocodiles, turtles and various snakes.

-Stay: Two nights in a luxury safari tent at Leopard Trails.
+Stay: Two nights in a classic tent at Leopard Trails – full board

 After breakfast you’ll take a last safari before setting off for the Cultural Triangle.
 Anuradhapura was Sri Lanka’s first capital, founded in the 4th century BC.
 100 successive rulers spent 1000 years building a wonderful collection of palaces, temples, stupas and gardens – giving you a feast of sightseeing that includes two UNESCO World Heritage Sites.
 Particularly interesting to history fans is one of the world’s earliest examples of an advanced irrigation systems.
 Nature lovers will be amazed by the Sacred Bo-Tree; a descendant of the tree under which Buddha sat when he achieved enlightenment.
 At over 2200 years old it’s the oldest documented tree in the world.